AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-3/dataOrganization.md

 ![cardinality-notation-table](./../images/cardinality-notation-table.png)

 When a user orders they are going to pick one restaurant to order from on a per transaction basis.
 So add a user to the data.
 The user has a **One-to-One** relationship with a restaurant.
 Bellow Under "User" collection the Contact data is The **map data** type.
 It is found in FireStore and is what we would call an object in javaScript.
 And we would expect to find a object with `{state, city, address}` ect...
+You will find it under the "UML" menu tab labeled "object"

 ![er-diagram-example](./../images/ERDOneToOneUsertoRestaurants.png)

+We have now molded our data based on our user interactions.
+Restaurants will be returned from a search query.
+When a user clicks a restaurants menu button the corresponding "menu item" sub-collection will be returned.
+When a user selects a restaurant to order from the restaurant's ID will correspond **One-to-One** with a user and be saved in the `restaurantId` field of the "User".

 ## Determining Our Data Model